 Teaching interns are individuals who assist teachers and educators in the classroom.
 The interns are instructed to fulfill the tasks set out and provided by the supervisors for them.
 They take part in meetings and jot down their minutes.
 It is part of their job to conduct research at the request of the supervisor.
 They make updates to social media platforms and make posts.
 Also, they create images to be used in posts through different social media platforms.

 These skill sets are where the common ground ends though.
-A child care teacher responsibility is more likely to require skills like "child care," "child development," "cpr," and "customer service."
-Whereas a teacher internship requires skills like "mathematics," "classroom management strategies," "language arts," and "professional development."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a child care teacher are more likely to require skills like "child care," "child development," "cpr," and "customer service."
+On the other hand, a job as a teacher internship requires skills like "mathematics," "classroom management strategies," "language arts," and "professional development."
+As you can see, what employees do in each career varies considerably.

 Teacher interns tend to reach higher levels of education than child care teachers.
 In fact, teacher interns are 5.9% more likely to graduate with a Master's Degree and 0.3% more likely to have a Doctoral Degree.